 (C-4) Training contractor sends out a list of provider staff that has not completed their training as required and the provider needs to provide information on how this is going to be remediated.
 Salary is not increased until training requirements have been completed.

-ii.
-Remediation Data Aggregation Remediation-related Data Aggregation and Analysis (including trend identification)
+Remediation-related Data Aggregation and Analysis (including trend identification)

 Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-State Medicaid Agency U Weekly
+State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

-Other Specify: Annually
+Other Annually

-Continuously and Ongoing

-Other Specify:
+Specify.